vaginessa/dns-wiki/Android-kernel-traffic.md

 :warning: This article is in a early beta stage and could contain false information until all is done.
 This article is based on the Android 4.0 OS (Kernel 3.4), this means newer Kernel or/and network changes could be differ a little bit.

-:warning: On Windows I highly recommend to use Burp instead of Whireshark for several reasons.
+:warning: On Windows I highly recommend to use Burp/HTTP Scoop/Fiddler instead of Whireshark for several reasons, one of them is that it's low-level and overpowered for quickly looking through HTTP traces [but you're the boss].

 As you might know, Android's kernel is based on the Linux kernel so the output could be similar.
-This article will clear some questions about the Android Kernel and his data usage and also may answer some addition questions like why is there traffic under _Android OS_ (uid1000).
+This article will clear some questions about the Android Kernel and his data usage and also may answer some addition questions like why is there traffic under _Android OS_ (UID=1000).

 Most Internet applications are using TCP as their protocol of choice, and TCP maintains a connection bound to an IP address.
 Whenever you change your Internet access, you switch IP addresses and all existing TCP connections vanish.
 Your downloads are aborted, your SSH connections are closed,[...]